-In cases where an individual reporting sexual misconduct requests anonymity or does not wish to proceed with an investigation, the University will attempt to honor that request, but, in some cases, the Office of Equity may determine that the University needs to proceed with an investigation based on concern for the safety or well-being of the broader University community.
-A list of factors that the Office of Equity will consider in making this determination is available in the Policy on Institutional Equity.
+In cases where an individual reporting Title IX sexual harassment requests anonymity or does not wish to proceed with an investigation, the University will attempt to honor that request, but, in some cases, the Office of Equity may determine that the University needs to proceed with an investigation based on concern for the safety or well-being of the broader University community.
+A list of factors that the Office of Equity will consider in making this determination is available in the Interim Policy on Title IX Sexual Harassment.
 Northwestern reserves the right to take appropriate action in such circumstances, including in cases when the individual reporting the misconduct chooses not to proceed; however, the University will not compel an individual to participate.

-If you are unsure about whether you want to make a report or proceed with an investigation, a confidential resource can help you explore your options and provide additional resources, support, and information.
+If you are unsure about whether you want to make a report or file a formal complaint, a confidential resource can help you explore your options and provide additional resources, support, and information.
 See page 11 for a list of confidential resources.